pimalaya/neverest/README.md

 - *Editing configuration via wizard*
 - *Native backup and restore support*

+*Neverest CLI is written in [Rust](https://www.rust-lang.org/), and relies on [cargo features](https://doc.rust-lang.org/cargo/reference/features.html) to enable or disable functionalities.
+Default features can be found in the `features` section of the [`Cargo.toml`](https://github.com/pimalaya/neverest/blob/master/Cargo.toml#L18).*

 ## Installation

 Neverest CLI can be installed with a prebuilt binary: